How will you be assessed?

 Step 1: Apply Online

 Top Tip: “Have your qualification details to hand before you begin, such as GCSEs and A Levels.”
-Jason, Student Recruitment team
+Jason, Early Careers team

 It takes about 20 minutes to begin your adventure.
 Simply answer questions about you and your education and your experience.Programme depending, you’ll also be asked which business area you’d like to select.
 You’re not being assessed here, just given information about what you’d do day-to-day and the professional qualification you’d take.

 We’ve designed our application process so we can assess everyone’s merits in the context of their educational and personal circumstances.
 We do have entry requirements, but we’ll sometimes adjust them to reflect this context.
 If you feel you fall into this category, please submit a full application form and we’ll consider your situation.

 Usually, you should have, or be on track for: